HL7/VhDir/pages/_includes/vhdir-endpoint-intro.md

 **Extensions:**

-1. UseCase (0..*) - an enumeration of the specific use cases (service descriptions) supported by the endpoint, consisting of:
+1. [UseCase](StructureDefinition-endpoint-usecase.html) (0..*) - an enumeration of the specific use cases (service descriptions) supported by the endpoint
-    1. Type (1.1) - the types of services supported by the endpoint
-    1. Standard (0..1) - URI of a published standard (e.g. an HL7 implementation guide)
-1. Rank (0..1) - an indication of the preferred order for connecting to an endpoint when multiple endpoints capable of transferring the same content are listed
+1. [Rank](StructureDefinition-endpoint-rank.html) (0..1) - an indication of the preferred order for connecting to an endpoint when multiple endpoints capable of transferring the same content are listed
-1. DigitalCertificate (0..*) - a digital certificate associated with the endpoint
+1. [DigitalCertificate](StructureDefinition-digitalcertificate.html) (0..*) - a digital certificate associated with the endpoint

 **Terminology**